-The following table provides unaudited pro forma information as if Shiny, iSocket, and Chango had been acquired as of January 1, 2014.
+The following table provides unaudited pro forma information as if Chango had been acquired as of January 1, 2014.
 The unaudited pro forma information reflects adjustments for additional amortization resulting from the fair value adjustments to assets acquired and liabilities assumed.
-The pro forma results do not include any anticipated cost synergies or other effects of the integration of Shiny, iSocket, and Chango or recognition of compensation expense relating to the earn-out.
+The pro forma results do not include any anticipated cost synergies or other effects of the integration of Chango or recognition of compensation expense relating to the earn-out.
 Accordingly, pro forma amounts are not necessarily indicative of the results that actually would have occurred had the acquisition been completed on the dates indicated, nor is it indicative of the future operating results of the combined company.